-This blog and website grew out of my business experiences, but the posts you will find here are not driven out of my business calling.
-Rather, they are distinctively Christin in content; posts of a Christian business leader striving to live a professional life in harmony with his principles of faith.
+This blog and website grew out of my business experiences, but the posts you will find here are not driven by my business calling.
+Rather, they are distinctively Christian in content; posts of a Distinctively Christian Business Leader striving to live a professional life in harmony with my deeply held principles of faith.

 Feet of Clay

 It is interesting to note one of the most often researched definitions on the Merriam-Webster internet dictionary is for the word “integrity.”
 It seems each day the headlines bemoan the personal failure of those we had once admired—business and political leaders, celebrities, and athletes alike.

 When the mighty fall we ask, “How could they?” or “What were they thinking?”
 But in quiet moments we know that our feet are also made of clay.

 Christian business leaders struggle with living professional careers that are in harmony with their principles of faith.
 After all, Christian business leaders must lead people of different faiths, or no faith at all, in an increasingly secular world where they are pressured to balance who they are (Christians) and what they believe in (the Bible) with practicalities, compromises, and a moral relativism that says nothing is ever truly right and very seldom is anything truly wrong.

 Nonetheless, Christian business leaders know that business decisions and actions always include choices of behavior pregnant with the elements of right or wrong, good or evil, and fair or unfair.
 The result: we experience tension, stress, doubt, and loneliness at work.
 Worse, we make poor decisions.

 Such thoughts began to hit home to me as my career was taking off.
 I was a Christian, but certain passages of Scripture had a tendency to trouble me whenever I heard them preached or came across them in the Bible.